 What seems to bother most people is a lack of control during times of change.
 Most of us carry assumptions about the nature of life and about ourselves.
 Current reality can collide with the assumptions we make and create a lot of anxiety and pain for us.

 [x_custom_headline type=”left” level=”h3″ looks_like=”h4″ class=”mtn”]Do you have any of these assumptions?

 Someday I’ll get to a place where everything is handled and in order.
 I should be able to control my life and keep everything together.

 Life should be fair.

 Once I get everything under control, I’ll be happy.

 If I’m a good person, then everything should work out—a great job, relationship, money.

-If I’m making a positive change, I should be able to adjust to it immediately.
+I’m making a positive change so I should be able to adjust to it immediately.

 New age philosophies often teach us that we create everything in our lives.
 If what happens in our life often appears to be out of our control, how do we reconcile this difference?
 Each person should answer this individually.
 We create our own reality and must choose what we want to create and take the steps towards our goals.
-We cannot control others or the exact circumstances of our lives.
-We can, however, control our perceptions, actions, and reactions.
+People cannot control others or the exact circumstances of our lives.
+They can, however, control their perceptions, actions, and reactions.
 A harmonious life can be a balance of making life happen as well as allowing it to happen.

 One of the most important things we can learn is to let go.